adtork/Jeremy-Azure-lab/Cisco-Embedded-Packet-Capture/readme.md

 show mon cap TEST buffer
 show mon cap TEST buffer brief

-#You can export the capture if needed
+#You can export the capture if needed.
+Note- pending the HW/SW, you may need to specify to write the file to bootflash (or other local storage) before exporting.

-mon cap TEST export
+monitor capture TEST interface te1/0/2 both match any start monitor capture TEST stop mon cap TEST export location bootflash:TEST.pcap mon cap TEST export

 #Clear the buffer, stop the capture, delete the capture